TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-31-what-i-prefer-about-laravel-dependency-injection-over-symfony.md

 ---
 id: 383
-title: "What I prefer about Laravel Dependency&nbsp;Injection over Symfony"
+title: "What I prefer about Laravel Dependency Injection over Symfony"

 perex: |
     Regarding Laravel, one of the biggest "no"s in 2022 was how it handles passing services around the project.
 I'm not talking about the facades or active records but **the static reflection container**.